sbreddy2020/sbreddy2020/README.md

 ## Description

-A curated list of awesome Machine Learning and Data Science Applications in each Industry/Domain.
+A curated list of awesome Machine Learning and Data Science applications in each Industry/Domain.It has list of applied machine learning and data science notebooks and libraries accross different industries/domains.
+The code in this repository is in Python (primarily using jupyter notebooks) unless otherwise stated.

 ## Getting Started